davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/geode-api-ext.md

 For certain use cases, users may require low level access to fine-grained functionally.
-Spring Boot for {pivotal-gemfire-name}'s `org.springframework.geode:apache-geode-extensions` module and library builds on {pivotal-gemfire-name}'s APIs by including several extensions with enhanced functionality to offer an experience familiar to Spring users inside a Spring context.
+Spring Boot for VMware GemFire's `org.springframework.geode:apache-geode-extensions` module and library builds on VMware GemFire's APIs by including several extensions with enhanced functionality to offer an experience familiar to Spring users inside a Spring context.